 Following successful completion of the QE, a Research Advisory Committee (RAC) must be formed.
 The first 2-3 meetings must include a former member of the QEC in addition to the core RAC, which consists of at least three faculty members.
 The RAC will advise students on their research project.
 This Committee will consist of the primary research advisor and two other faculty members either from the Department of Anatomy & Neurobiology, another department within GMS, or Boston University Graduate School that best suits the needs of the student's research program.
 A faculty member who is not the primary research advisor must be appointed chair of the RAC.
-Again, if the primary research advisor is not a member of the A&N department, one other member of the RAC must be a member of the A&N department (this faculty member will also serve as the second reader of the student's dissertation).
+Again, if the primary research advisor is not a member of the A&N department, one other member of the student's dissertation).
 The student should meet with their committee once a semester, once before January 1 and once before July 1.
 The chair of the RAC will complete RAC reports for each of the semiannual meetings, and the student must submit the reports to the program director by those dates.
 These meetings are mandatory and should be arranged by the student.